 Keep Your Posts Simple

 Sometimes a simple text-only status can go LARGE!
 Keep your posts as minimalistic & straightforward as you can.
 You don’t have to go over the board every time for interactive Facebook posts.
 A simple status to appreciate, acknowledge or motivate is just the kind of stuff your audience is looking forward to.
-Keeping in mind, everything’s tied in with knowing your fans and the best time to post for them.
+Keep in mind, everything’s tied in with knowing your fans and the best time to post for them.

 Focus on what kind of content your fans react to – and what posting times will, in general, get more comments, likes, and shares.
 Facebook’s news feed algorithm links the organic reach to how much Facebook engagement your posts get.
 So the more likes, shares, and comments you get on your posts, the more fans will see your future posts.
 This means you need more clicks on your posts.
 And for that, your posts should be short, basic, and interactive.